alejfxguti/Heart_Disease_Mortality_by_State/README.md

 ![image](https://user-images.githubusercontent.com/126313924/233537605-833327c6-9605-4639-a69e-6590858de9ed.png)

+We can see that - Utah, Texas, Idaho, Arizona, Nevada being states which tends to spend less towards healthcare services, this helps us to do our analysis of the first question.

 We wanted to investigate whether the amount a state pays per person on health care services impacts heart disease mortality rates.
 We hypothesized that states who spend more per person would likely have lower heart disease mortality rates.